 The combination master's programs in theology and public health prepares students to use a theological foundation when working in the field of public health.

 These combined master’s programs prepare students to use a theological foundation when working in the public health field.

+This program is only for current PhD students at Emory.
 Students in the Doctor of Philosophy (PhD)/MPH program apply separately to both the Rollins School of Public Health and Laney Graduate School.